fhendric/Gibbosus/DMRT/README.md

 - `dmrt_isoseq_coding.fasta` (coding sequence of *dmrt* transcripts)
 - `dmrt_isoseq_coding.aa` (translated coding sequence of *dmrt* transcripts)

+Visual inspection in MEGA showed that the coding sequences of isoform2 at scaffold_11 and scaffolds_39 aligned perfectly.

 ### 2. Mapping of *dmrt* transcripts

 Protein sequences of the *dmrt* isoseq transcripts were mapped to the genome with **miniprot**.
 Mapping were performed to both the entire genome - a reduced version of the genome was made that only includes the *dmrt* containg scaffolds i.e. scaffold_11 and scaffold_39 - and the G-locus (scaffold_39) only to identify the paralogous regions of the *dmrt* isoforms on the G-locus: